eosc-life/WP2_workshop_tool_packaging/README.md

     touch meta.yaml
 Edit the recipe file. conda-forge provides an [example](https://github.com/conda-forge/staged-recipes/tree/master/recipes/example) template which you can use it to start developing recipes.

+build number start with 0 by default, remember to increase it every time creating new build.

 The below recipe is an example for Cellprofiler3.1.9.
 For detailed documentation on defining the recipe file, please visit [here](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html)

     {% set name = "CellProfiler" %}